 Let’s start with what they are.

 The Northern lights are also called Aurora Borealis.
 They happen when solar winds interact with earths magnetic field.
 That is when electrically charged particles from the sun enter the earth’s atmosphere.
 What might be strange to think about is that they seem so close to earth but occur in fact between 80 kilometers (50 miles) and 640 kilometers (400 miles) above the surface of the earth.

 Where do they appear?

-For those of you looking to see the Northern ligths in Iceland join us on our Northern lights tour where we take you to the most photogenic places to witness the display.
-Or if you are looking to search for them on you own or maybe in another country check out the Aurora forecast.0
+For those of you looking to see the Northern ligths in Iceland you can join us on our Northern lights tour where we take you to the most photogenic places to witness the display.
+Or if you are looking to search for them on you own or if you are located in another country check out the Aurora forecast.